Gyimes/UKDS_local_repos/README_Updating_from_cmd.md

 For this to run Rscript needs to be part of PATH.
 It can be found at:
 C:/Program Files/R/R-4.3.2/bin/x64

-Note, that R does not always like paths like ust$\.
+Note, that R does not always like paths with '$\' in them.
 In cases like this, a driver should be assigned to the paths used for the repo and the scripts.